JCharante/food-app/README.md

 I was previously working on building a food-delivery app targeting a specific niche, but with my business partner decided to stop.
 I still enjoy working in this tech stack, so I plan to continue developing this app for recreational purposes and now am able to make the source code publicly available.

+This repo was previously hosted on a different service and my other laptop has a different git author identity, so I ran `git rebase -r --root --exec "git commit --amend --no-edit --reset-author"`, which reset the commit times.
+Additionally past commit names make references to an internal issue board that won't be published.

 Companion repo: https://github.com/JCharante/food-api

 # Dev Setup